dandyleon19/challenge-serverless/README.md

 - `npx sls invoke local -f getSwapiPerson -p tests/mocks/get-swapi-person.json` if you're using NPM
 - `yarn sls invoke local -f getSwapiPerson -p tests/mocks/get-swapi-person.json` if you're using Yarn

+To get all vehicles from swapi, run the command:

+- `npx sls invoke local -f getSwapiVehicles -p tests/mocks/index-swapi-vehicles.json` if you're using NPM
+- `yarn sls invoke local -f getSwapiVehicles -p tests/mocks/index-swapi-vehicles.json` if you're using Yarn

+To get a vehicle from swapi, run the command:

+- `npx sls invoke local -f getSwapiVehicle -p tests/mocks/get-swapi-vehicle.json` if you're using NPM
+- `yarn sls invoke local -f getSwapiVehicle -p tests/mocks/get-swapi-vehicle.json` if you're using Yarn

 ### Test in your deployed API

 You can test in Postman with the following endpoints: